recri/hasak-js/README.md

 Hasak-js is a web application which can run on any device which runs a web browser.
 It will only work on web browsers which support the Web MIDI API, such as Google Chrome.
-It can control any keyer which is plugged into a USB port on the device.
+It can control any hasak based keyer which is plugged into a USB port on the device.
 It can be installed on the device so it is available even when disconnected from the internet.

 [![Built with open-wc recommendations](https://img.shields.io/badge/built%20with-open--wc-blue.svg)](https://github.com/open-wc)